 Fruquintinib is a selective oral inhibitor of all three VEGF receptors (VEGFR-1, -2 and -3).
 VEGFR inhibitors play a pivotal role in inhibiting tumor angiogenesis.
-Fruquintinib was designed to have enhanced selectivity that limits off-target kinase activity, allowing for high drug exposure, sustained target inhibition, and flexibility for its potential use as part of a combination therapy.
-Fruquintinib has demonstrated a manageable safety profile and is being investigated in combinations with other anti-cancer therapies.
+Fruquintinib was designed to have enhanced selectivity that limits off-target kinase activity, allowing for drug exposure that achieves sustained target inhibition and flexibility for potential use as part of a combination therapy.